ha01994/MTBAN/.ipynb_checkpoints/README-checkpoint.md

 This option predicts using the basic mutationTCN model, which is a deep generative model based on the Temporal Convolutional Network architecture.
 This model takes a relatively short training time, yet gives results with reasonably high accuracy.

-Kim HY, Kim D. Prediction of mutation effects using a deep temporal convolutional network.
+[Reference] Kim HY, Kim D. Prediction of mutation effects using a deep temporal convolutional network.
 Bioinformatics.
 2020 Apr 1;36(7):2047-52.

 **Option 2.
 MTBAN**